CRM Method Detail Entity

 - Telephone

-- Description: Select which contact method bundles this type applies to
+- Description: Select which contact method types this detail type applies to

-- Note: Leave empty for global types that apply to all bundles
+- Note: Leave empty for global types that apply to all types

 Negate